 - 4- 1″ wide dowel cut to 4.5″ lengths

 You will want to add all of your pocket holes before you get working.
 You can see all the pocket hole placement here.

 - Circular saw

-- Miter Saw (Not necessary but will make some cuts easier that using a circular saw)
+- Not totally necessary but will make some cuts easier that using a circular saw

 - Tape Measure